Yanqiao4396/proactive-review-three-data-abstraction-starter/writing/review.md

 instructor will take into account all suggestions during and, as appropriate, make changes to the site in preparation for the upcoming semester.

-TODO: Make sure that you include a reference to the issue in the issue tracker that you created as a part of your response to this question.
+TODO: Make sure that you include a reference (as a URL) to the issue in the issue tracker that you created as a part of your response to this question.